Azure/missionlz/src/docs/command-line-deployment.md

 Need further customization?
 The rest of this documentation covers in detail how to customize this deployment to your needs.

-### Configure the Terraform Backend
+### Setup Mission LZ Resources

-The MLZ deployment architecture uses a single Service Principal whose credentials are stored in a central "config" Key Vault.
-Terraform state storage is distributed into a separate storage account for each tier.
-When deploying the MLZ architecture, all tiers can be deployed into a single subscription or each tier can be deployed into its own subscription.
+Deployment of MLZ happens through use of a single Service Principal whose credentials are stored in a central "config" Key Vault.

+MLZ uses this Service Principal and its credentials from the Key Vault to deploy the resources described in Terraform at `src/core` and stores Terraform state for each component into separate storage accounts.

-1. Create the `mlz_tf_cfg.var` file using the `mlz_tf_cfg.var.sample` as a template.
+1. First, create the MLZ Configuration file `mlz_tf_cfg.var` file using the `mlz_tf_cfg.var.sample` as a template.

     The information in the `mlz_tf_cfg.var` file, will be used by `mlz_tf_setup.sh` to create and populate a `config.vars` file for each tier and saved inside the deployment folder for each tier (example: \src\core\tier-0\config.vars).